About Emory Sociology

 - an extensive teacher training program and opportunities to teach independently

-Finally, by virtue of our location, our graduate students are able to draw on a range of resources in the University and Atlanta area.
-These include, among others,
+By virtue of our location, Emory Soc graduate students are able to draw on a range of resources in the University and Atlanta area, incuding:

 - African American Studies

 - The Center for Civil and Human Rights

 - Centers for Disease Control and Prevention (CDC)